Last updated: March 17, 2026

 6.2.
 RSI or MACD Divergence

-Divergence is a powerful early warning signal for a trend reversal.
 When the price makes a new swing high, but an oscillator like the RSI or MACD makes a lower high, it creates a bearish divergence.
 This indicates that the momentum behind the price move is weakening and the trend may soon reverse, especially if the oscillator is also showing overbought conditions.
 The opposite is true for a bullish divergence forming during oversold conditions.

 6.3.
 Volume Profile and Order Blocks

-Advanced traders often use volume analysis to qualify swing points.
-A swing low that forms in an area with a high concentration of volume (as shown by a Volume Profile) is more significant, as it suggests an “accumulation zone” where large players are buying.
-These zones often form where there is significant liquidity.
-Furthermore, identifying Order Blocks or “imbalances” near these swing points can help pinpoint institutional entry levels with extreme precision.
+A swing low that forms in an area with a high concentration of volume (as shown by a Volume Profile) is more significant, as it suggests an “accumulation zone” where large players are stepping in.
+Furthermore, identifying Order Blocks or “imbalances” near these swing points can help pinpoint institutional entry levels with a higher degree of precision.

 7. Common Mistakes When Trading Swing Points